 # Contains a clinical practice element.

-Anaesthetic technicians are an integral part of the operating theatre team, caring for patients at a time when they’re most vulnerable while undergoing surgical operations.
 When a patient needs an operation there are times when they are required to be unconscious.
 There are other times when a patient would like to be fully aware, just not in pain.
-This requires anaesthetic care.
-Anaesthetic technicians work alongside doctors to deliver these high standards of anaesthetic care.
+Both of these scenarios are examples of requiring anaesthetic care.

 There are excellent career progression opportunities for anaesthetic technicians, including moving into management, education or advanced clinical roles such as resuscitation teams.